futurewei-cloud/unno/README.md

 * UX Frontend: web based user interface to manage data and conduct annotating process.

 ## Get Started
-To run the system, both backend and frontend module should be started.
+To run the system, both backend and frontend modules should be started.
 * Follow [database service instructions ](BackendManager/README.md) to set up fundamental data infrastructure first.
 * Then start the [data manager service](BackendManager/components/DataManager/README.md), and each of the AI